 The same year, Danger Ranger also produces the first issue of the Black Rock Gazette.

 1992 was also the first year electronic music appeared on the playa.
 According to Brian Doherty's "This is Burning Man: The Rise of a New American Underground" the camp was organized by Craig Ellenwood of the early Oakland acid party crew Mr. Floppy's Flophouse.
+(I interviewed Craig in 2018 about this.)
 The headline act was Goa Gil, who played from Aphex Twin's "Digeridoo" on digital audio tape to a crowd maybe twenty-five, at most.
 Someone named Terbo Ted also reportedly had the pleasure of being the first person to DJ at Burning Man this year, when he "played on Friday afternoon to literally no one, with only ten miles of dust in front of me.
 It was awesome."
 (Minus the 10 miles of dust, this remains the experience for 95% of DJs at Burning Man today!)

 There's a fairly detailed article on the very earliest appearance of electronic music on the playa here.